In a nutshell: James Bond is half-Swiss.

-This is my conclusion after reading James Bond und die Schweiz, a fascination collection of anecdotes and historical records about the world’s most famous super agent.
+This is my conclusion after reading James Bond und die Schweiz, a fascinating collection of anecdotes and historical records about the world's most famous superagent.

-According to the authors, Michael Marti and Peter Wälty, it is no coincidence that Ian Fleming’s “Bond” franchise has chosen Switzerland for three films.
-In order to provide some needed background information, the book’s first chapter delves into Fleming’s upbringing in England.
-His troubled ways resulted in Fleming’s venturing to Austria, Germany and finally Switzerland.
+According to the authors, Michael Marti and Peter Wälty, it is no coincidence that Ian Fleming's "Bond" franchise has chosen Switzerland for three films.
+The book's first chapter delves into Fleming's upbringing in England to provide some needed background information.
+His troubled ways resulted in Fleming venturing to Austria, Germany, and Switzerland.

 James Bond filming locations in Switzerland

 It is no exaggeration to say that it was thanks to James Bond that Switzerland gained popularity among foreign tourists.
 For instance, in the 1969 flick On Her Majesty's Secret Service, the British agent takes viewers to Zürich, Lauterbrunnen, Grindelwald and Mt.
 Schilthorn in the Bernese Alps.